Axect/Rustag/README.md

 # Rustag

-Rustag is a Rust-based command-line tool for organizing and tagging files on your system.
-It allows users to tag files with custom labels and retrieve them easily using a fuzzy search interface.
+Rustag is a Rust-based command-line tool for bookmarking directories on your system.
+It allows users to assign custom aliases to directories and navigate to them easily using a fuzzy search interface.

 ## Features

-- **File Tagging**: Assign custom tags to your files for easy organization.
+- **Directory Bookmarking**: Assign custom aliases to your directories for easy organization.
-- **Fuzzy Search**: Easily find your files using a fuzzy search interface.
+- **Fuzzy Search**: Easily find your bookmarks using a fuzzy search interface.
+- **Table Display**: View all bookmarks in a clean table format showing aliases and paths.
-- **File Management**: Open files or their containing folders directly from the command line.
+- **Directory Navigation**: Open directories in terminal or file manager directly from the command line.

 ## Installation